quicwg/base-drafts/draft-ietf-quic-transport.md

 Note (*1):

-: A stream is considered "idle" if it has not yet been created, or if the receive stream is in the Recv state without yet having received any frames.
+: A stream is considered "idle" if it has not yet been created, or if the receive stream is in the "Recv" state without yet having received any frames.

 ## Solicited State Transitions